 - Each week, we begin by reviewing the work done since the previous meeting to address earlier problems, to assure that we are following through in the most helpful way.

-- We also take up requests for clearances from some conditional leaves of absence, as those come forward from students.
+- We also review requests for clearances from some conditional leaves of absence, as those come forward from students.

 - In our work, it is important to note that we take student privacy and confidentiality very seriously, as well as our need to ensure that the College is meeting its responsibility to respond to people in difficulty.
-Members of the health, counseling, and disability service departments in particular, since they are bound by high levels of professional responsiblity to protect confidential information, do not bring forward information about a student without having an appropriate release form from the student.
+Members of the health, counseling, and Accessibility and Disability Resources service departments in particular, since they are bound by high levels of professional responsibility to protect confidential information, do not bring forward information about a student without having an appropriate release form from the student.

 For general questions about the work of the DAC, please contact the Dean of Student's office.
 If you have a concern about a student and need guidance, please contact the residential life office or the class deans' office.